Pelvic Floor Health After 50: Menopause & Bladder Control

 A Simple Pelvic Floor Exercise Plan for Women Over 50

-- Start lying down or seated.
+Start lying down or seated.

-- Gently contract and lift the pelvic floor.
+Gently contract and lift the pelvic floor.

-- Hold for 5 seconds (build toward 10).
+Hold for 5 seconds (build toward 10).

-- Fully relax for 5 seconds.
+Fully relax for 5 seconds.

-- Repeat 5–8 times.
+Repeat 5–8 times.

 Then add 5 quick pulses (fast contractions).
-Perform 1–2 sets daily.

 Progress to:

-- Seated
+-

-- Standing
+-

-- During functional movements (squats, deadlifts, step-ups)
+During functional movements (squats, deadlifts, step-ups)

-Because here’s the truth: If you want to stay active, hike, lift, travel, and live boldly in midlife, your pelvic floor has to function under load.
+If you want to stay active, hike, lift, travel, and live boldly in midlife, your pelvic floor has to function under load.

 Strength Training and the Pelvic Floor

 Contrary to old advice, lifting weights does NOT automatically damage your pelvic floor.
-Poor pressure management does.

 Tools That May Help

-Pelvic Floor Physical Therapy – First line, best option.
+Pelvic Floor Physical Therapy – First line, best option

 Biofeedback devices

-Vaginal weights/cones (Not appropriate for everyone, especially with prolapse)
+Vaginal weights/cones (not appropriate for everyone)

-Apps – Helpful reminders and structure.
+Apps for reminders and structure

 This is not one-size-fits-all.
 It’s strategy.